usatie/csc746_high_performance_computing/README.md

 First, log into a Perlmutter login node.

+Then, make sure you have the GPU module loaded:

+    module load gpu

-Then, without making any adjustments in the default environment, make your way to a compute node:
+Then make your way to a CPU compute node:

     salloc --nodes 1 --qos interactive --time 00:30:00 --constraint cpu --account=m3930  --perf=generic